Shfloop/BRISC-16/README.md

   -  4 bit rd value during memory and write back stage is xnored with the current LHS and RHS register input to see if the alu is getting data from a register that hasnt been written back to yet.

 ## Instruction Set
-16 main instructions plus 15 alu functions
+16 main instructions plus 15 alu and compare functions
 - `Alu Operations`
   -  `NOP`
   -  `ADD`